Sausage Lentil Soup with Spinach

 Historical Notes for this Recipe:

 This recipe was posted in 2010.
-It was last updated in 2021 with more information and suggestions for making a lower-carb version and in 2023 the recipe was adapted into a low-carb soup.
+It was updated in 2021 with suggestions for making a lower-carb version and in 2023 the recipe was adapted into a low-carb soup.